thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 * Add more appropriate visual and sound effects when things happen, like explosions.
 * Destroy the player's ship when it runs into a raider.
-* Give the player multiple lives.
 * Let the raiders shoot bullets.
 * Add more habitats to protect.
 * Require the player to catch a habitat as it falls, or else it explodes on impact.
 * Generate more raiders, on a timer.
 * Add a minimap to show the parts of the planet that are not currently on screen.
 * Make ammuntion limited and add reloading by picking up bullets.
-* Add some on-screen controls to show how many raiders, habitats, bullets, and lives are left.
 * Transition to a new and harder level when the player wins the current level.

 The framework contains features to support all these, though it might not be easy to figure out how.
 To be continued!